z3d/ZChain/README.md

 # ZChain
-This is a personal learning project to understand how Blockchain technology works.
+This started out as a personal learning project to understand how Blockchain technology works.

-It is inspired by [Everything You Wanted To Know About Blockchains, Parts 1](https://unwttng.com/what-is-a-blockchain) and [2](https://unwttng.com/what-is-bitcoin-ethereum).
+It was inspired by [Everything You Wanted To Know About Blockchains, Parts 1](https://unwttng.com/what-is-a-blockchain) and [2](https://unwttng.com/what-is-bitcoin-ethereum).

+I'm also using the solution to explore other aspects of .NET Core, and new C# concepts.

 ## Getting Started